Papageorgiou, Anastasia, Faculty, Greek Language

 Ms. Papageorgiou has published articles in Ethos magazine on Greek language instruction, Greek national celebrations, and teaching Greek as a second language.
 She has also attended many educational conferences – seminars on Teaching, Technology in Education, and Learning Differences.

-Ms. Papageorgiou currently attends a 9-month seminar offered by the Aegean University under the subject: Greek as a Second/Foreign Language.
+Ms. Papageorgiou successfully completed a 9-month seminar offered by the Aegean University on the subject: Greek as a Second/Foreign Language.
+She recently took part in the Cultural Diversity Day project on Metaverse, a collaboration about SDG's between ACS and Hisar School in Istanbul.